dmbarbour/awelon/AboutABC.md

 ### Numbers

-ABC's built in number type is arbitrary precision rationals.
+ABC's primitive number type is arbitrary precision rationals.
 ABC systems might support a vector or matrix of floating point numbers via capabilities, but floating point is not a standard part of ABC.

 ABC has no number literals. `#42` is technically a sequence of three ABC operators.
 The operator `#` introduces the number 0 into the environment, and each decimal digit (0-9) means "multiply by ten and add this digit's value".
 However, the end result is that natural numbers are expressed as if by literal, but without any special reader state.